Aishwarya3421/Calculator/README.md

 To run the Calculator application locally, follow these steps:

 1. Ensure you have Java Development Kit (JDK) installed on your system.
-2. Clone this repository to your local machine using the following command:3.
-Open the project in IntelliJ or any Java IDE of your choice.
+2. Clone this repository to your local machine using the following command:
+3. Open the project in IntelliJ or any Java IDE of your choice.
 4. Build and run the application from the IDE.

 ## Usage